Specialist Programs

 Students at Benalla P-12 College can choose Outdoor Ed as an elective from Year 9.
 Students focus on environmental issues, trip planning and investigations of different types of outdoor environments and their uses.

-Health and PE
+Health and Physical Education

 Physical Education Yrs 5-10